Article Summary

 So, while the official company line states that they don’t log information, I don’t really have enough confidence in that statement to believe it.

-This is the information sharing agreement between the United Kingdom, Canada, New Zealand, Australia, and the United States.
-Since its creation, membership has expanded up to 14 developed nations around the free world.
+This information sharing agreement exists between the United Kingdom, Canada, New Zealand, Australia, and the United States, and has expanded to include up to 14 developed nations around the free world.

-3. Hide ALL IP Slows Your Internet Speed by 94%+
+3. Hide ALL IP Significantly Reduces Internet Speed

-One of the main reasons people look for a VPN is because they want to stream geo-blocked content.
+One of the main reasons people use a VPN is to stream geo-blocked content.

 But that requires decent internet speeds.
 Which is one area where Hide ALL IP fails dramatically.